arbind/craftoid/README.md

 # Craftoid

-Domain model objects and search service for an organization's craft and their (embedded) webcrafts.
+Domain model objects for an organization's craft and their (embedded) webcrafts.

-    requires a mongoDB server for saving models requires a redis server for geo caching
+    uses a mongoDB server for saving models uses a redis server for geo caching

 ## Installation